 Implementing a transformative framework like the 2030 Agenda for Sustainable Development requires a paradigm shift in how governments at all levels, the UN System, and other entities enter into partnerships for development.
 Successfully integrating the Sustainable Development Goals (SDGs) into national, regional and local development plans requires interested actors to think outside the box and move beyond what was done in the era of the Millennium Development Goals (MDGs).
-The SDGs stress the importance of transparency and accountability, and as a result, partnerships for sustainable development must evolve.
+The SDGs stress the importance of transparency and accountability and, as a result, partnerships for sustainable development must evolve.
 Governments at all levels must work with one another, as well as with all stakeholders, including civil society, to truly usher in an era of sustainable development.
 With the conclusion of the Financing for Development Conference in Addis Ababa in July 2015, the world must now operationalize the means of implementing the SDGs through mechanisms that ensure technology transfer to developing countries, debt relief, and other international efforts, as well as national and regional processes that ensure that important segments of society, not just the private sector, are seen as reliable partners for sustainable development.
-The Communitas Coalition will participate in these efforts at the international level and mobilize its partners, including those involved in the World Urban Campaign (WUC), to become involved in the work that is taking place at other levels as to ensure the 2030 Agenda for Sustainable Development is truly a success.
+The Communitas Coalition participated in these efforts at the international level and mobilized its partners, including those involved in the World Urban Campaign (WUC), to become involved in the work that is taking place at other levels as to ensure the 2030 Agenda for Sustainable Development is truly a success.

 Cities and sub-national governments are on the front lines for implementing the Sustainable Development Goals (SDGs) and the New Urban Agenda, but coming up with the resources to finance implementation – estimated at trillions of dollars per year globally – is a critical challenge facing all levels of government.
 Following up on previous events around this important question of finance and public-private partnerships (PPPs), Communitas hosted a session on this topic at the World Stage during the Habitat III Conference in Quito.
 This session presented a range of perspectives on PPPs for urban infrastructure and discussed a set of Draft Principles for PPPs aimed at enhancing local and regional governments’ understanding of and capacity for dealing with PPPs.